drewLo/drewlo.github.io/_posts/2018-06-22-ansi-term-colors.md

 ## Solution:

 1.  `M-x customize`
 2.  search term: `term color`
-3. set the term colors from here.
+3.  set the term color variables from here.
-  - you can also go into `M-x customize-group` and search for `ansi-color-names-vector` and edit them there. some of the values were pulled from there.
+  3a. you can also go into `M-x customize-group` and search for `ansi-color-names-vector` and edit the values. some color variables' are pulled from here.